need4swede/wiki-go/data/documents/settings/document.md

 personal appearance, [Conductor](/playback/conductor), subtitle style, sounds, and [Backup & Restore](/settings/backup).
-Backup & Restore contains both [Settings Profiles](/personalization/profile-presets), for reusable synced configurations with Neptune Pro, and [Device Overrides](/settings/device-overrides), the Free way to keep one otherwise synchronized setting different on the current device.
-On iPhone, User
-Preferences also contains separate **Live Activity**, **Widgets**, and **Compass** destinations; iPad shows **Widgets** but not the iPhone-only Compass surfaces.
+Backup & Restore contains both [Settings Profiles](/personalization/profile-presets), for reusable synced configurations, and [Device Overrides](/settings/device-overrides), which keep one otherwise synchronized setting different on the current device.
+On iPhone, User Preferences also contains separate **Live Activity**, **Widgets**, and **Compass** destinations; iPad shows **Widgets** but not the iPhone-only Compass surfaces.
 Admins also get an **Administration** entry here.